It may be that you do not need to borrow any money to start up your scrap metal business. However, many new businesses need to raise money to cover:

 Grant aid varies considerably around the UK and some assistance may be available in your area to help you start up your business.

 It is also worth contacting the business support unit in your local council if it has one.
-Sometimes local grants are available for things like shop front renewal, or to help new businesses in economically run-down areas.
+Sometimes local grants are available for things like helping new businesses in economically run-down areas.
 You can also use the tool on the Gov.uk website to help you identify any suitable sources of local funding.